Wan-sdon-code/beyond-the-grades/README.md

 Let them try to fix things themselves.

-Be there to guide them when they need help.
+Then guide them when they need you.

-The goal isn't to make sure your child never falls.
+Because one day, Mum and Dad cannot call customer service for life. 😂

-> **Teach them how to get back up.**
+> **The goal isn't to stop them from falling.
+It's to teach them how to

-Because one day, Mum and Dad won't be able to solve every problem.
+> get back up.**

 ------------------------------------------------------------------------

-## ⚓ 5.
-Give Them Something to Hold On To
+## ⚓ Give Them Something to Hold On To

 Sometimes you can do everything right and things still go wrong.